doubleedesign/doubleedesign/README.md

 🌐 I have a strong background in web development (from design and front-end, to full-stack more recently).

 :notebook: I’m currently working towards my Bachelor of Information Technology (Programming),

-:notebook: Bachelor of Design (Digital Technologies),
+\t Bachelor of Design (Digital Technologies),

-:notebook: and Diploma of Software Development.
+\t and Diploma of Software Development.

 :computer: I'm working as a software engineering intern, working with JavaScript/TypeScript/React.